fennifith/Tooltips/README.md

 Again, simply call `tooltip.dismiss();` when you want it to be dismissed.

 ### Customization
-It is also possible to change the position, padding, background shape, background color, and text color of the tooltip.
+It is also possible to add an icon, change the position, padding, background shape, background color, icon color, and text color of the tooltip.

+#### Icon
+To add an icon, pass a drawable to the tooltip using the `Tooltip.setIcon(Drawable)` method.
+To hide the icon after one has been set, simply call `Tooltip.setIcon(null)`.

 #### Position
 There are five available positions that the tooltip can be shown in: `Tooltip.Position.ABOVE`, `Tooltip.Position.BELOW`, `Tooltip.Position.LEFT`, `Tooltip.Position.RIGHT`, and `Tooltip.Position.CENTER`.
 These can be changed using the `Tooltip.setPosition(Position)` method like below.